open/close all folders

-- Informed Attractiveness: Due to her character being introduced when women in the show were still drawn without breasts.
-This does nothing to stop several characters, most notably the sixth grade boys, from being fixated on her alleged boobs.
+- Due to her character being introduced when women in the show were still drawn without breasts.
+This does nothing to stop several characters, most notably the sixth grade boys, from being fixated on her alleged breasts.

 - Not So Above It All: She still gets involved in a lot of the town's mass panic attacks.

-- Only Sane Woman: The only one of the boy's parents who is somewhat normal, with the possible exception of Gerald.
+- Only Sane Woman: The only one of the boy's parents who is somewhat normal.

-- Retcon: Initially referred to as "Carol" in "Death" (as was Mrs. Broflovski), but season 2 established her name as Sharon.
+- Sudden Name Change: Initially referred to as "Carol" in "Death" (as was Kyle's mom, Mrs. Broflovski), but season 2 established her name as Sharon.

 - Tuckerization: She's named after Parker's mom, too.

 - Women Are Wiser: She's more levelheaded than her husband.